 (b) A person, including an employee of such person if the employee has undergone fingerprinting and a background check, who or which is exempt from or licensed under federal law, and engaged in the production, manufacture, repair, or testing of machine guns, short-barreled shotguns, or short-barreled rifles:

 (i) To be used or purchased by the armed forces of the United States;

 (ii) To be used or purchased by federal, state, county, or municipal law enforcement agencies; or

 (iii) For exportation in compliance with all applicable federal laws and regulations.

-(3) It shall be an affirmative defense to a prosecution brought under this section that the machine gun, short-barreled shotgun, or short-barreled rifle was acquired prior to July 1, 1994, and is possessed in compliance with federal law.
+(4) It shall be an affirmative defense to a prosecution brought under this section that the machine gun or short-barreled shotgun was acquired prior to July 1, 1994, and is possessed in compliance with federal law.

 (5) Any person violating this section is guilty of a class C felony.

 Effective date—1994 sp.s. c 7 §§ 401-410, 413-416, 418-437, and 439-460: